dimasbaguspm/dotfiles/readme.md

+Caution: this project is not maintained anymore, please refer to my [NixOS config](https://github.com/dimasbaguspm/nixos-beauty)

 # dotfiles

 This directory contains the dotfiles for Dimas' computer, generally it's a collection of configuration files for various programs and utilities.